Email FacebookTwitterMenu burgerClose thin

 Share

 As we get older, many of us need help on a day-to-day basis.
-There are several different options for how to seek this kind of care, and two of the most common are long-term care facilities and nursing homes.
+There are several different options for how to seek this kind of care.
+Two of the most common are long-term care facilities and nursing homes.
 Long-term care incorporates staff and services to help someone with day-to-day life.
 A nursing home offers daily medical care and monitoring for someone with ongoing needs.
 Here’s how they compare.

 What Is Long-Term Care?

 In essence, long-term care is about helping someone with their day-to-day routine.
-The details can range widely depending on how much help a person needs.
-For example, at the low end this might involve shopping, housekeeping and providing meals for someone who has difficulty getting to the store.
+The details can vary widely depending on how much help a person needs.
+For example, at the low end, this might involve shopping, housekeeping, and providing meals.
 At the high end, it might involve helping someone with bathing, dressing themselves and moving around the house.

-Long-term care facilities exist for people with more extensive needs.
-These are also known as “assisted living facilities.”
-They’re built for people who need long-term care on a more consistent basis.
+Long-term care facilities, also known as assisted living facilities, provide long-term care on a more consistent basis.
 For example, someone who needs help preparing meals would not likely need a long-term care facility.
 In that case, someone can come to their home from time to time.
-But someone who needs help using the toilet and getting out of a chair might need staff available at all times.
+However, someone who needs help getting to the toilet might need staff available at all times.

-A long-term care facility typically offers independent living in an apartment or series of rooms, backstopped by a range of services to help someone manage their day-to-day life.
+A long-term care facility typically offers independent living in an apartment or series of rooms.
+This gets backstopped by a range of services to help someone manage their day-to-day life.
 While these facilities often have medical staff on hand, they are not medical caregivers.
 They’re oriented around someone with significant physical and social needs, not necessarily medical ones.

 What Is a Nursing Home?